ycwang179/MPST/README.md

 * `src/`: Lower-level computational routines used by the package
 * `man/`: R package documentation files
 * `data/`: Example datasets used in package demonstrations
+* `figures/`: Example workflow and visualization figures used in this README
 * `DESCRIPTION`: Package metadata
 * `NAMESPACE`: Exported functions and package namespace configuration